DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 An example request body is listed below.

-Note, providers can only update partnerships where the `status` attribute is `active`.
+{inset-text}Note, providers can only update partnerships where the `status` attribute is `active`.
 Any requests to update `challenged` partnerships will return an error.
-[Find out more about partnership statuses.](LINK NEEDED).
+[Find out more about partnership statuses.](LINK NEEDED).{/inset-text}

 Successful requests will return a response body with updates included.